The best online banks in Canada can help you save $200 or more per year in bank fees!

 Digital banks in Canada offer a deposit guarantee similar to traditional banks.

 The online-only banks that are federally incorporated (e.g. EQ Bank, Tangerine, and Simplii) are associated with the Canada Deposit Insurance Corporation.
-This means your deposits with these banks are protected up to $100,000.
+This means your deposits with these banks are protected for up to $100,000.

-Types of Online Bank Accounts
+Types of Online Bank Accounts in Canada

-There are various online bank accounts available in Canada including:
+There are various online bank accounts available in Canada, including:

 - Chequing accounts